jmnesbitt/jmnesbitt/README.md

 - 👋 Hi, I’m @jmnesbitt
 - 👀 I’m interested in ... coding for the web, interactive user malfucntion, creative coding
 - 🌱 I’m currently learning ...
-Java & Javascript newbie
+Javascript, Python
 - 💞️ I’m looking to collaborate on ...
 Any coding projects to help me learn
 - 📫 How to reach me ...